- 1. Havit RGB Headphones Stand with 2 USB Ports

 The Eurpmask Under Desk PC Gaming Headphone Hook is another highly affordable and basic model, design to save you space.
-If you don’t have much room on your desk and want your headphones to be hidden out of sight, then this is a great option to consider as an alternative to a traditional headphone stand.
+If you don’t have much room on your writing desk and want your headphones to be hidden out of sight, then this is a great option to consider as an alternative to a traditional headphone stand.

 This stand comes in the form of a padded clamp that fits on to the end of desks or tables, provided they are between 7mm and 37mm thick.
 Once it is secured, the rotating headphone arm swings 360degrees, so you can tuck it under your desk, or swing it back out when you need to access the headset.
 Thanks to its padding and easy installation, this holder won’t leave any marks on your table.
 The Eurpmask also has a built-in cable loop, so if you have a wired headset, this will keep the cords securely and tidily tucked away.

 Can support other small items, not just headphones

 No extra features

 Nine lighting effects